selenide/selenide/README.md

 start using it in a Java application.

 This small library tries to solve this problem: just add the *mobileid.jar* (with dependencies) to your project and you have a working Mobile-ID support.
+It already contains all the generated classes as well as a simplified API of our own.

 The same jar works in Scala as well or any other JVM-based language.

 Usage
 =====

-Just use the public methods in com.codeborne.security.mobileid.MobileIDAuthenticator class.
+Just use the public methods in [MobileIDAuthenticator](http://github.com/codeborne/mobileid/blob/master/src/com/codeborne/security/mobileid/MobileIDAuthenticator.java) class:

+* *startLogin(phoneNumber)* - to initiate the session, which will send a flash message to your mobile phone and return the MobileIDSession, which contains the challenge code that you need to display to the user
+* *waitForLogin(session)* - to wait until user finally signs the challenge

 See working example in [HelloMobileID.java](http://github.com/codeborne/mobileid/blob/master/test/com/codeborne/security/mobileid/HelloMobileID.java) - run the main() method.